PutuDio/greenvest/README.md

 # GreenVest

-> **Sustainable Investment Platform** — Investasi cerdas yang menguntungkan sekaligus berdampak positif bagi bumi.
+> **Sustainable Investment Platform** — Smart investing that is highly profitable while driving a positive impact for the planet.

 ![GreenVest Preview](./preview.png)